PWC History

 Our PWC History

-The Petaluma Woman’s Club (PWC) had its origins starting in 1895, and we are immensely proud of its shared history with this scenic community we call home.
+The Petaluma Woman’s Club (PWC) had its origins starting in 1895, and we are immensely proud of its shared history with this scenic community of Petaluma we call home.
 Our 1913 craftsman style building at 518 B Street was designed by prominent architect Brainerd Jones (who is credited with designing many significant buildings in Petaluma) and is landmarked as a Heritage Home.
+In 2024, our beautiful historic clubhouse was listed on the National Register of Historic Places – read about it here.

 Brainerd Jones drawing of PWC